 The training and induction provided for new Trustees will depend upon their existing experience but always includes a tour of the Academies and a chance to meet staff and pupils.
-This has been done virtually in the current year due to Covid restrictions.
+This has been done virtually where Covid restrictions needed to be in place.
 All Trustees are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they need to undertake their role as Trustees.
 As there are normally only two or three new Trustees a year, induction tends to be done informally and is tailored specifically to the individual.